vispacem/vispacem.github.io/_posts/2019-03-03-How I installed node-red on WeDeploy for free.md

 ---
-title: How I installed nod-red on WeDeploy for free.
+title: How I installed node-red on WeDeploy for free.
 date: 2019-03-03 15:15:09 +0000
 key: 20190303b
 tags: node-red